 View our brochure to learn about our programs, curriculum, tuition, and more.

-*This program has been approved by the Florida Board of Pharmacy to meet the requirements for Collaborative Practice Certification (FS §465.1865) to be eligible for Provider Approval by the Board of Pharmacy.
+*This program has been approved by the Florida Board of Pharmacy to meet the requirements for Pharmacists Test and Treat Certification (FS §465.1895) to be eligible for Provider Approval by the Board of Pharmacy.

-This NSU CPE activity offers additional special content to help you engage in Collaborative Practices with Primary Care Clinicians:
+This NSU CPE activity offers additional special content to help you engage in Test and Treat Practices using protocols with Primary Care Clinicians:

 This program has three distinct components: